 32. Visit The Ponce Inlet Lighthouse

 Located just a few miles south of Daytona Beach, at the southern tip of Florida sits the Stagg Ponce Inlet Lighthouse.
-At a staggering 53 metres (175 feet) tall, it is the tallest lighthouse in Florida and one of the tallest lighthouses in the United States.
+At a staggering 53 meters (175 feet) tall, it is the tallest lighthouse in Florida and one of the tallest lighthouses in the United States.

 The lighthouse was constructed in 1887 and has 203 steps.
 While that may seem like quite a number of steps to climb to get to the top, it’s well worth the effort to do so.